Chapter 4:

 Hmm, I might need to take a few more shots.

-After pouring a dozen shots into the boulder, the boulder finally crumbles.
+After pouring a dozen shots into the boulder, it finally crumbles.
 We shove the rubble out of the way.

 To be more precise, Alin chanted some spell that summoned wind to blow it all someplace down the tunnel.

-So rangers can use spells in this world.
-That or it’s because of her potential elven lineage.
+So rangers can use spells in this world… Unless it’s because of her potential elven lineage.

 Either way, we cautiously proceed further down the tunnel.
 I check the sides for hidden tunnels, Alin takes point and remains vigilant for traps.

-The tunnel was large with a slight downward slope, even for goblins, ten men can walk abreast with room to swing their arms.
+The tunnel was large with a slight downward slope.
+Ten men could walk abreast with room to swing their arms.

-Could this be leading to some ruins where we can find valuable treasure?
+Could this be leading to some ruins hiding valuable treasure?

 I hope so, because I’m broke.
 I don’t want to have to rely on Ralph and his family’s hospitality forever, that’d make me a deadbeat.

-With hope and excitement, we descended deeper in.
+With hope and excitement, we descend deeper in.

-Down, down we went.
+Down, down we go.
 Almost no end in sight.

-Surprisingly, we didn’t encounter any traps.
+Surprisingly, we don’t encounter any traps.
 It’s just a plain slope.

 “There’s no traps?”
-I look around half-expecting a giant spiked ball to come rolling down on us.
+I look around, half-expecting a giant spiked ball to come rolling down at us.
 It’d be the perfect area to place such a trap.

-Alin nods, “It seems wherever this tunnel leads, the destination is a place those goblins frequent.
-That or it’s been purposefully blocked to contain something.”
+Alin nods.
+“It seems that wherever this tunnel leads, the destination is a place those goblins frequent.
+That, or it’s been purposefully blocked to contain something.”

-“You mean a powerful malevolent could be lying on the other side?”
+“You mean a powerful malevolent being could be waiting on the other side?”

 “Possibly.”